When will my phone get Android Marshmallow?

 The strongest evidence that we will see a new version of Android this year comes from Google software engineer Hiroshi Lockheimer, who told Fast Company that Google has adopted a "yearly cadence of big releases, so, for instance, one year we release J, the next year we release K, and then the year after that L, and then this year we'll launch M, and so you can predict what will happen next year."

 In terms of new features, Google was expected to focus once again on performance and battery life.
-We've rounded up all the new features we'd like to see in Android M, including improved parental controls, more customisation, smarter gestures and an Android-standard ultra power saving mode.
+We'd like to see improved parental controls, more customisation, smarter gestures and an Android-standard ultra power saving mode.